Optimal Stopping with a Predicted Prior: Implicit Sharding

-Na\"{i}vely, we would like to simulate algorithm $\mathcal{A}(\tilde{F}^{\nicefrac{1}{k}}, \theta)$ by sampling $x'_{ij}$, $j \in [k]$, from $F^{\nicefrac{1}{k}}$ conditioned on the realization of $x_i$, and accept value $x_i$ if and only if one of the $x'_{ij}$'s is accepted by $\mathcal{A}(\tilde{F}^{\nicefrac{1}{k}}, \theta)$.
+Na\"{i}vely, we would like to simulate algorithm $\mathcal{A}(\tilde{F}^{\nicefrac{1}{k}}, \threshold)$ by sampling $x'_{ij}$, $j \in [k]$, from $F^{\nicefrac{1}{k}}$ conditioned on the realization of $x_i$, and accept value $x_i$ if and only if one of the $x'_{ij}$'s is accepted by $\mathcal{A}(\tilde{F}^{\nicefrac{1}{k}}, \threshold)$.
 This is the sharding technique by \citet{harbNewProphetInequalities2025} for the prophet inequality setting.
 Unfortunately, the algorithm does not know $F$ in the problem of optimal stopping with a predicted prior, and thus cannot sample $x'_{ij}$ from $F^{\nicefrac{1}{k}}$.
-Sampling $x'_{ij}$ based on the predicted prior $\tilde{F}$ and the corresponding $\tilde{F}^{\nicefrac{1}{k}}$ preserves the consistency of $\mathcal{A}(\tilde{F}^{\nicefrac{1}{k}}, \theta)$, but not robustness.
+Sampling $x'_{ij}$ based on the predicted prior $\tilde{F}$ and the corresponding $\tilde{F}^{\nicefrac{1}{k}}$ preserves the consistency of $\mathcal{A}(\tilde{F}^{\nicefrac{1}{k}}, \threshold)$, but not robustness.

-We propose an implicit sharding method that partially simulates algorithm $\mathcal{A}(\tilde{F}^{\nicefrac{1}{k}}, \theta)$ only at the arrival times of the $x_i = \max_{j \in [k]} x'_{ij}$.
+We propose an implicit sharding method that partially simulates algorithm $\mathcal{A}(\tilde{F}^{\nicefrac{1}{k}}, \threshold)$ only at the arrival times of the $x_i = \max_{j \in [k]} x'_{ij}$.
 We will show that this partial simulation is at least as good as the full simulation in the original sharding method.
-Further, the partial simulation does not rely on $F$ and will not explicitly construct the $x'_{ij}$'s, as they are only used in the analysis.
+In contrast to the sharding technique, the partial simulation does not rely on $F$ and will not explicitly construct the $x'_{ij}$'s, as they are only used in the analysis.
+Our algorithm is defined as follows.